wtepsan/Adjacency-and-Distance-Matrix-of-Thailand/README.md

-# Spatial Connectivity of Districts in Thailand: A Comprehensive Dataset of District Adjacency and Distance Matrices
+# A Geospatial Dataset of Adjacency and Distance of Districts and Provinces of Thailand

 <p align="center">
   <img src="images/district_adjacency2.png" alt="Adjacency District Network" title="Adjacency District Network">